 - (ii) Payments due under this clause will be made on the usual pay day when other payments under this agreement are made. - (iii) Continuous service in the same organisation, prior to the commencement of this agreement shall be taken into account when computing service for the purposes of this clause. - (iv) Continuous service shall be deemed not to have been broken by absence from the organisation due to membership of the defence forces of the Commonwealth in time of war or during any period of special leave for members of the Military Reserve Forces. - 17.13.
-Service Allowance (applies only to those Aged Care employees formally covered by Aged Care General Services (State) Award.). - (i) All employees appointed before 1 October, 1986, shall, after 10 years' continuous service with the same employer, be paid in addition to the rates prescribed in Clause 15; Minimum Weekly Wages, a long service bonus of the amount set out in the following scale:
+Service Allowance (applies only to those Aged Care employees formally covered by Aged Care General Services (State) Award.). - (i) All employees appointed before 1 October, 1986, shall, after 10 years' continuous service with the same employer, be paid in addition to the rates prescribed in Clause 15 - Minimum Weekly Wages, a long service bonus of the amount of 10% for those with 20 years or more of service. - (ii) Payments due under this clause shall be made on the usual pay day when other payments under this agreement are made. - (iii) Continuous service with the same employer prior to the commencement of this agreement shall be taken into account for the purposes of this clause. - (iv) For the purpose of this clause, continuous service shall not be deemed to have been broken by absence from the place of employment whilst a member of the defence forces of the Commonwealth in time of war or for periods of unpaid leave granted to the employee by the employer. - 17.14 Nauseous work allowance (Aged Care Classifications only) - (a) The allowance set out in item 35 of Schedule E per hour or part thereof will be paid to an employee in any classification if they are engaged in handling linen of a nauseous nature other than linen sealed in airtight containers and/or for work which is of an unusually dirty or offensive nature having regard to the duty normally performed by such employee in such classification.
+Any employee who is entitled to be paid an allowance will be paid a minimum sum set out in item 36 of Schedule E for work performed in any week. - 17.15 First aid allowance (Home Care Classifications only)